Kerosene-Labs/arg/README.md

     }
 }
 ```
-Compile and execute your file with the arguments `java -jar [application_name].jar images ps` and you will see the business logic
+Compile and execute your file (`java Main.class images ps`) and you will witness the business logic execute.
-execute.

 # Features
 * Almost exact Docker-like CLI structure